pearcej/complex/ThinkComplexity/_sources/Evolution/Evidence of evolution.rst

 .. figure:: Figures/figure_12.1.png
     :align: center
+    :alt: "Figure 12.1: Mean fitness over time for 10 simulations with no differential survival or reproduction."

     Figure 12.1: Mean fitness over time for 10 simulations with no differential survival or reproduction.